AureumChaos/LEAP/docs/source/concepts.rst

     :align: center

-    **Figure 1: The core classes**  `Individual`, `Problem`, and `Representation` are the three classes upon which the rest of the toolkit rests.
+    **Figure 1: The core classes**  `Individual`, `Problem`, and `Decoder` are the three classes upon which the rest of the toolkit rests.

 Three classes work in tandem to represent and evaluate solutions: `Individual`,